 - Oral steroids

-- Medication to lower the immune system such as cyclosporine
+- Medication that lowers your immune system such as cyclosporine

-- If you are distressed by the itch and appearance of your rash
+- You are distressed and uncomfortable about the itch and appearance of your rash

-- If you have hives symptoms that last longer than 24 hours, and rashes that are tender and bruised in appearance.
+- You have hives symptoms that last longer than one day

 What causes Hives and Angioedema?

 Hives is caused by the release of histamine from the cells underneath the skin called mast cells.

 In some, common specific triggers for the release of histamine include

 - Change of temperature- cold or heat

 - Tight fitting cloths